LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Makers and Menders: Putting the Right Developers on the Right Projects (deck)](https://www.slideshare.net/andrea_goulet/makers-and-menders-putting-the-right-developers-on-the-right-projects) - by Andrea Goulet, CEO & Co-Founder of Corgibytes.
 Takeaway: Makers and menders each have valuable roles to play in development.
 Focusing too much on making leads to maintenance, "legacy code," and technical debt; mend as well to reduce your overhead.

 - [Mindful Communication in Code Reviews](http://amyciavolino.com/assets/MindfulCommunicationInCodeReviews.pdf) (slides) - by Amy Ciavolino.
 Takeaway: How to be kind and constructive in code reviews.

+- [The New Work Order: Team Ingredients and Role Blending ](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending) - by Heather Fleming.
+Takeaway: Use "team ingredients" to build teams that achieve maximum productivity and happiness.

 - [9 Attributes of Successful Development Teams](https://about.gitlab.com/2017/05/23/attributes-of-successful-development-teams/) - by Rebecca Dodd at GitLab.
 Takeaway: Great teams automate everything, are meticulous about documentation, use collaboration tools and integrated platforms, version control everything, make it easy for everyone to contribute, spend time on side projects, make code review collaborative, and are allowed to be creative.